moorts/moorts/README.md

 # Hello there :bird:

 Studying Computer Science in Germany.
-I like cryptography, algorithms, concurrency, etc.
+I like cryptography, cybersecurity, rust, neovim and other things.

 ## 📈 Stats